A Result Is Called Statistically Significant When

 Reporting Statistical Significance

-When reporting statistical significance, it's important to provide enough information for readers to assess the validity and importance of the findings.
+When reporting statistical significance, you'll want to provide enough information for readers to assess the validity and importance of the findings.
 This typically includes:

 It's also important to interpret the results in the context of the research question and to discuss any limitations of the study.